T-U-R-A/tura-coding-book/Chapter1.typ

    - If (n % 2 == 1), n is odd, so multiply n by 3 and add 1

 + While Loop: Continues the process until n becomes 1.
-   - The loop runs as long as n is not 1 (n != 1), applying the above rules in each iteration.
+   - The loop runs as long as n is not 1, applying the above rules in each iteration.
    - Print each value of n to track the sequence.

 \